Close

 Miriam Murphy-Gary is a Master’s Level Clinical Counseling Intern in the state of Georgia.
 She received a Bachelor’s degree in Psychology with a Studio Art Minor from Brenau University in 2019.
 In her first internship she worked with children who were survivors of trauma in 2018 as an intern at Gateway Domestic Violence Shelter.
 She then worked as a mentor for young adults on the Autism Spectrum at Brightstone Transitions in 2019 before beginning her graduate program in 2020.
 Currently she is in pursuit of a Masters in Clinical Counseling Psychology from Brenau University, and in 2022 she began seeing clients as a Psychotherapist at Rape Response under the supervision of Anjana Freeman, LPC.

-Miriam uses she/her pronouns.
+Miriam uses she/they pronouns.

 Katherine Mitchell